Join our incredible team of summer staff!

 The Peace and Justice Director will teach daily classes to campers about the peace tradition of the Historic Peace Churches (Brethren, Mennonites, and Quakers), offer Biblical and theological bases for Christian peacemaking on an age appropriate level, and teach practical conflict resolution skills.
 Qualified applicants will have a working knowledge of all of the above, experience working with children and youth, and gifts in teaching.
 When not teaching classes, the Peace and Justice Director will be an integral part of the camp community, working to build relationships with everyone, and assisting the Program Directors and Assistant Program Directors in implementing all camp activities.
 Salary for this position will take level of education and experience into account.

 The Camp Photographer will participate fully in the life of the camp community, taking photos and videos of the camp experience.
 The photographer will edit, sort, and file photos and videos to be used in future camp publicity as well as create albums to send to camp parents.
 Other duties will include regularly updating the camp website and camp’s social media accounts.
 When not taking photos or videos, editing, or posting, the camp photographer will be available to the rest of the staff to fill in as needed.
+This position will be about 50% photography and 50% support staff (helping out as needed).
 Applicants should be able to present a portfolio of their work upon request.

 The Challenge Course Facilitator provides leadership on our low and high ropes courses, leading groups of campers in activities that encourage growth, teamwork, and lots of fun!
 Challenge Course Facilitators must be trained and certified, a cost covered by Brethren Woods.
 This position is part of the support staff team, which carries expectations of participation and leadership in all areas of the camp community.